What are the factors responsible for the formation of Soil?

-The soil is one of the important components of the sustainability of an ecosystem because it is the vitally important natural medium for the growth of vegetation.
+Soil is one of the important components of the sustainability of an ecosystem because it is the vitally important natural medium for the growth of vegetation.
 It can be defined as, the upper layer of earth in which plants grow, a black or dark brown material typically consisting of a mixture of organic remains, clay, and rock particles.
-Here, we are giving brief note on the major factors which are responsible for the formation of the Soil.
+Here, we are giving a brief note on the major factors which are responsible for the formation of the Soil.

-The relief features, parent material, climate, vegetation and other life-forms as well as time apart from human activities are the major factors responsible for the formation of soil.
+The relief features, parent material, climate, vegetation, and other life-forms, as well as time apart from human activities, are the major factors responsible for the formation of soil.

 2. Climate: It is one of the important factors in the formation of soil because it affects the rate of weathering of the parent rock.

-3. Biota (Flora, Fauna and Microorganisms): Biota, in conjunction with climate, modifies parent material to produce soil.
+3. Biota (Flora, Fauna, and Microorganisms): Biota, in conjunction with climate, modifies parent material to produce soil.
 For Example- Leguminous plants (such as beans, peas, and groundnuts) have nitrogen-fixing bacteria.
 These plants take the nitrate ions directly from these nitrogen-fixing bacteria.
-It improves the fertility of soil by fixing atmospheric nitrogen to ammonia or ammonium.
+It improves the fertility of the soil by fixing atmospheric nitrogen to ammonia or ammonium.

 6. Time: The formation of the soil is not one day process but requires many years to form.
-Younger soils have some characteristics from their parent material, but as they age, the addition of organic matter, exposure to moisture and other environmental factors may change its features.
+Younger soils have some characteristics from their parent material, but as they age, the addition of organic matter, exposure to moisture, and other environmental factors may change its features.

 It is noteworthy that the above factors are separated but interdependent because the soil profile of any region around the world is dependent on climate, parent material, topography, time.